Azure/terraform-azurerm-avm-res-network-publicipaddress/README.md

 ### <a name="input_zones"></a> [zones](#input\_zones)

-Description: A set of availability zones to use.
+Description: (Optional) A set of availability zones to use.
+Defaults to '[1, 2, 3]'.
+Set to empty list ('[]') to disable availability zones.
+Changing this forces a new ressource to be created.

 Type: `set(number)`